kesc23/woocommerce-product-by-category/readme.txt

 WPC was build with a mobile 1st design from start, so you'll not have any problems of compatibility with the sliders in mobile.

+== Screenshots ==

+1. Mobile view of the sliders

+2. The Slide it shortcode generator

+3. The shortcode after generation: ready to be copied

+4. The sliders inside the site

+5. Final mobile view of the sliders

 == Changelog ==

+= 2.1.2 =
+* Fixed warning about WooCommerce dependency.

 = 2.1.1=
 * Renamed some hook handles